albar965/littlenavmap-manual/en/OPTIONS.md

 of airports like elevation, magnetic variance or others.
 All these airports will be recognized as add-on airports since all their files are not stored in the base flight simulator `Scenery` directory.

-Insert the corresponding directory into this list to avoid unwanted highlighting of these airports as add-ons.
+Insert the corresponding directories or files into this list to avoid unwanted highlighting of these airports as add-ons.

 ![Scenery Library Database](../images/optionscenery.jpg "Scenery Library Database")

-_**Picture above:** Tab _`Scenery Library Database`_ with three directories excluded from loading and two directories excluded from add-on recognition._
+_**Picture above:** Tab _`Scenery Library Database`_ with three directories and three files excluded from loading and two directories excluded from add-on recognition._

 #### Examples